-The path to Tekek is punctuated by small houses, which range from the rickety hut to the dapper chalet.
-Cafes-restaurants-grocery stores sell sachets of noodles snapshots, fishing line and laundry packs, serve plates of fried rice and ...
+The road to Tekek is lined with small houses, ranging from rickety shacks to dapper chalets.
+Cafés-restos-groceries sell bags of noodles snapshots, fishing line and laundry packs, serve plates of fried rice and ...

 Along the beach, old hulls stranded.
 Atmosphere a melancholy strand, at low tide.

-I can not believe the kindness of all those people I meet, standing on their doorstep, hanging out along the road or perched on their motorbikes, all those people I do not know and who greet me with a gesture, a word, a smile.
+I can't believe the kindness of all the people I meet, standing on their doorstep, strolling along the road or perched on their motorcycle, all these people I don't know and who greet me with a gesture, a word, a smile.

-It reigns along this now almost road, since it also passes a few cars, a nonchalance all tropical, a little tinged with melancholy.
-Everything crumbles, flakes, sinks gently, softened by the humidity of the air, corroded by the salty wind, disjointed by the burning sun: the stranded boats, the shabby huts, the awnings of crooked.
+Along this now almost road, since there are also a few cars passing by, there is a tropical nonchalance, a little tinged with melancholy.
+Everything is crumbling, flaking, slowly collapsing, softened by the humidity of the air, corroded by the salty wind, disjointed by the hot sun: the beached boats, the faded shacks, the ramshackle awnings.

-There are also places a little dirty, with piles of badly burned garbage where the monkeys come to forage, framed by countless panels DO NOT LITTER…
+There are also some dirty places, with heaps of badly burned garbage where monkeys come to forage, framed by countless signs DO NOT LITTER…

-The ride is still very pleasant.
+The stroll remains nevertheless very pleasant.
 The sea on the right, the jungle on the left.
-And I pedal in the middle sweating liters of water in the hope of finding crazy, in the shops of the village, some elements of civilization that I urgently need: an extension cord for the inconvenient catch of my cottage, of mosquito repellent seeing that my reserve is coming to an end and, who knows, maybe a connection really high-speed to internet?
+And me pedaling in the middle, sweating gallons of water in the mad hope of finding, in the village stores, some urgently needed civilization items: an extension cord for the inconvenient socket in my cottage, some mosquito repellent seeing that my reserve is coming to an end and, who knows, maybe a connection really high-speed to the internet?